LukeRoantree4815162342/MastersProject/README.md

 > I solve (find eigenstates of) the Time-Independent Schrodinger Equation for a given potential distribution (so far using a soft-core potential to numerically simulate a Coulomb potential while avoiding the problem at the centre)

-> I pick a state, and temporally propagate it to see how it evolves in time under a time-dependent potential.
-To simulate a `laser pulse', I add a time-dependent gaussian packet term to the initial soft-core potential.
+> I pick a state, and propagate it through time (as described by the TDSE) to see how it evolves under a chosen time-dependent potential.
+I model the Coulomb interaction with a soft-core potential.

 ---